Vikgur/gitops-argocd-platform-health-api-english-vers/README.md

 This repository is the **App of Apps** for the production GitOps platform of [`health-api`](https://github.com/vikgur/health-api-for-microservice-stack-english-vers).
 It defines system Argo CD applications (`kind: Application`) for the core components required **before microservices are deployed**:

+- `argo-rollouts` — deployment strategies
+- `argocd-image-updater` — automatic image tag updates with strategy and signature verification
+- `cert-manager` — automatic TLS
+- `external-secrets` — cloud secrets
 - `ingress-nginx` — entry point
-- `cert-manager` — automatic TLS
-- `argo-rollouts` — deployment strategies
-- `external-secrets` — secrets from the cloud
 - `kube-prometheus-stack` — monitoring
 - `kyverno` — security policies